enkidevs/curriculum/blockchain/fundamentals/mining-techniques/block-reward-algorithms.md

 ???

-* Proof-of-work
+* Proof of work
-* Proof-of-stake
+* Proof of stake
-* Proof-of-concept
+* Proof of concept
-* Proof-of-power
+* Proof of power

+---
 ## Revision

 In the context of Bitcoin, what is the reward for running a full node?